cs3110/textbook/src/chapters/ds/promises.md

 ```

 We've added one new function: `Lwt_main.run : 'a Lwt.t -> 'a`.
 It waits for its
-input promise to be resolved, then returns the contents.
-Typically this function
+input promise to be fulfilled, then returns the contents.
+This function
 is called only once in an entire program, near the end of the main file; and the
 input to it is typically a promise whose resolution indicates that all execution
 is finished.